 This course examines a variety of methods of teaching Social Sciences in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Social Sciences instruction.
 Students will also develop a Unit Plan of instruction.
 This course meets twice a week.
-Prerequisite: EDU 52100.
-Offered: Fall and Spring semesters.
+Prerequisite: EDU 51500-51503 and EDU 52100 or EDU 52110.
+Offered: every semester.